Numerical Approximation of Gaussian random fields on Closed Surfaces: Numerical Illustration

-In this section, we perform several numerical experiments to illustrate the proposed numerical method.
-In particular, we compute the strong and weak errors as well as illustrate the effect of the parameters $s$ and $\kappa$ by plotting one realization of the approximated random field $U^k$ and by evaluating the covariance ${\rm cov}_{U^k}(\bx,\bx')$ at some points $\bx,\bx'\in\gamma$.
-For the numerical error analysis, we focus on the finite error.
+For the numerical error analysis, we focus on the error due to the finite element discretization.
 Therefore, from now on, we set $k=0.6$ for the quadrature spacing and choose $\mathtt N$ and $\mathtt M$ according to \eqref{e:choose}, thus yielding (up to a multiplicative constant) a sinc quadrature error of order $e^{-\pi^2/k}\approx 7.1803\cdot 10^{-8}$.
-The numerical implementation is based on the \texttt{deal.ii} library \cite{dealII93} and the visualization is done with \texttt{ParaView} \cite{ayachit2015}.
+The numerical implementation is based on the \texttt{deal.ii} library \cite{dealII94} and the visualization is done with \texttt{ParaView} \cite{ayachit2015}.